openmichigan/OERbit/sites/all/modules/ckeditor/README.txt

 If your CKEditor does not show you must check if all files are extracted correctly.

-The directory /modules/ckeditor/ckeditor/ should have the following files: ckeditor.js, config.js, contents.css
+The directory /modules/ckeditor/ckeditor/ or /libraries/ckeditor should have the following files: ckeditor.js, config.js, contents.css
 and directories: "skins", "themes", "lang", "images"

+Alternative directory can be sites/all/libraries/ckeditor, module automatically recognize proper path to editor.
+Libraries directory is default path when drush is used to download editor javascript.

 The correct directory structure is as follows: modules               <dir>